francisco-filho/taskflow/README.md

     - [ ] Structure

 ## TODO
+- [ ] Some tools need approval to be used, should be ease to configure
 - [ ] Feedback
     - [ ] Store prompts and outputs
     - [ ] Store tools selection and outputs